oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Autodiscover internally | Configured - Service Connection Point  | Autodiscover will continue to point to the internal Exchange Servers until all mailboxes have been migrated to Office 365 to ensure functionality.
-Autodiscover externally | Configured – DNS record | To ensure autodiscover functions externally to the Agency.
+Autodiscover externally | Configured – DNS record | To ensure autodiscover functions externally to the organisation.

 ### SPF, DMARC and DKIM